icwells/compOncDB/README.md

 	-m, --min=50		Minimum number of entries required for calculations (default = 50).
 	--necropsy			Extract only necropsy records (extracts all matches by default).

-	outfile				Name of output file (writes to stdout if not given).
+	-o outfile				Name of output file (writes to stdout if not given).

 Extract data from the database and perform optional analyses.